 Orson Welles, who plays the villian Harry Lime in The Third Man, died in 1985.
 People still feel violently about the actor-director.
 They either loved him violently or hated his guts.
 For one thing--no matter the movie--Welles always plays himself.
 I am not criticizing.
 He always makes the character an aspect of himself, whether in Citizen Kane or Touch of Evil.
 He imbues each character with a familiarity that connects him to a viewer.

 Even his worshippers fretted when Welles made a fool of himself.
 In The Third Man, for instance, Harry Lime, meets his former friend Rollo Martins by a huge ferris wheel.
 As if to justify the deaths he has caused, Lime talks about the murders and wars that plagued Italy in the 16th century.
-It gave birth to artists like Da Vinci and the Italian Renaissance.
+It gave birth to artists like Leonardo da Vinci and the Italian Renaissance.
 Switzerland, on the other hand, had peace and prosperity for four hundred years, and what did the Swiss do with all that peace and prosperity?
-They invented the cuckoo clock.
+They invented the cuckoo clock!
 Greene insisted that Welles ad-libbed this line.
 Greene apparently did not care for it.

 For one thing, the Swiss didn't invent the cuckoo clock.
 The Germans in the Black Forest did.
 Welles couldn't have been more wrong.
 The Swiss have never manufactured cuckoo clocks.
 But Welles's supporters insist that Welles would only say a thing like that while in-character—as Harry Lime.
-It is an element of Welles's craft that people have admired.
+It is an element of Welles's craft that people admired.
 People might say, "Surely that's Welles usurping his character's identity!"
 But Welles didn't ad-lib the cuckoo clock line.
 Harry Lime did.

 On the other hand, if someone had asked me to cast the Harry Lime character, I would have chosen a man like Ed Begley, Senior.
 I remember him in Sorry, Wrong Number, bossing around his son-in-law, played by Burt Lancaster, and spoiling his motherless daughter, played by Barbara Stanwyck.
 The role of Harry Lime calls for a cold and laconic type, which would have suited Begley.
 He had one other endearing quality.
 You know you've seen that face somewhere, maybe on the statue of an ancient gladiator, or in a police line-up?
 You know you've seen his face before.
 That's what makes Begley so good.